VineDuck/UltraDuck/README.md

 - Min refresh is the minimum time between refreshes, in milliseconds (seconds X 1000).
 - Max refresh is the maximum time between refreshes, in milliseconds (seconds X 1000).
 - Rfy delay is a separate value for RFY refresh.
 If set to 0, RFY will use the same values as other pages.
 If set to a number of milliseconds, it'll use that.
+- Quack attack is whether the quack alert sound should be repeated.
+0 for no, any other number is the number of seconds between quacks.
+Will stop when window is focused.
+- Use keys enables or disables keyboard shortcuts.

 ### How to update
 - Your userscript manager should have an update option, if not simply follow the install link again.